Introduction

 The Setouchi Triennale unfolds across three distinct seasonal sessions throughout the year, each offering unique perspectives on the islands and their art.
 The spring session (April to May) showcases the islands in bloom; the summer session (July to September) presents vibrant island life at its most active; and the autumn session (October to November) reveals the contemplative beauty of the islands as foliage changes.
 This seasonal approach allows visitors to experience the region's transformation throughout the year while making the festival more sustainable for the small island communities.

-Spanning approximately 100 days in total, the festival encompasses eleven main islands and several additional areas, centered around the city of Takamatsu in Kagawa Prefecture.
+Spanning approximately 100 days in total, the festival encompasses twelve main islands and several additional areas, centered around the city of Takamatsu in Kagawa Prefecture.
 Some islands and venues participate in all three sessions, while others are open only during specific seasons.
 The eastern islands—Naoshima, Teshima, Megijima, Ogijima, Shodoshima, Oshima, and Inujima—generally participate in all sessions, functioning as the festival's core, while western islands like Honjima, Takamijima, Awashima, and Ibukijima typically open only during the autumn session.

 Key Islands & Art Sites